cewood/litecoin-spelunking/README.md

  - `kind-load-image`: for loading the Docker image into the local KinD cluster
  - `patch-deployment`: for updating the [deploy.yml](deploy.yml) manifest with the Docker image tag
  - `kind-deploy`: to help with deploying the [deploy.yml](deploy.yml) manifest to the KinD cluster

+## CI workflow

+There's a basic GitHub Actions workflow that lints the Dockerfile, builds and checks the resulting Docker image.
+The example Kubernets manifest is linted, a local Kubernetes cluster is created with KinD, and the Docker image is deployed to said cluster using the manifest.
+You can see the associated configuration at [.github/workflows/main.yml](.github/workflows/main.yml).